Nepenthes mirabilis: N. mirabilis var. globosa

 Nepenthes mirabilis var. globosa has been recorded from a single undisclosed Andaman Sea island off Phang Nga and from the Thai mainland near the city of Trang.

 This variety was featured on the cover of the January 2006 issue of the Journal of Insectivorous Plant Society, identified as "Nepenthes sp. from Thailand".
-The name Nepenthes globosa appeared in print in an article by Shigeo Kurata in the July 2007 issue of the Journal of Insectivorous Plant Society.
+The name Nepenthes globosa appeared in print in an article by Shigeo Kurata in the July 2007 issue of the Journal of the Insectivorous Plant Society.
 The same issue also featured an article by Masahiro Tada that referred to the plant as "Nepenthes Viking".
 Prior to its description by Marcello Catalano in 2010, this taxon was also published under the informal name Nepenthes sp.
 Phanga Nga in Stewart McPherson's 2009 book, Pitcher Plants of the Old World.

 In the horticultural trade, this variety is popularly known as both Nepenthes globosa (/nᵻˈpɛnθiːz ɡloʊˈboʊzə/; from Latin: globosus, "globular") and Nepenthes sp.
 Viking, after the resemblance the pitchers bear to the prow of a Viking ship.

 Pitcher infauna

 A great number of infaunal organisms have been found in the pitchers of this species.
 These include the sarcophagid fly Sarcophaga papuensis and the mite Nepenthacarus warreni, which have both been found in Australian populations of the plant.
 Similarly, the mosquitoes Aedes dybasi and Aedes maehleri reside in the pitchers of N. mirabilis on the islands of Palau and Yap, respectively.
 Both have unusual life histories and morphological traits associated with this habit.

 The nematode Baujardia mirabilis has been described from N. mirabilis in Thailand.
-It is not thought to be an accidental; the pitchers of this species appear to be the nematode's natural habitat.
+It is not thought to be accidental; the pitchers of this species appear to be the nematode's natural habitat.
 The microecosystems in these pitchers were found to be dominated by mosquito larvae, midges, and B. mirabilis.
 It is speculated that this nematode might have a phoretic relationship with one or more infaunal insect species.

 In southern China, tree frogs have been observed in the pitchers of N. mirabilis.
 The amphibians do not fall prey to the plant, but rather feed on insects that are caught by the pitchers.
 They are not affected by the acidic digestive juices (which may have a pH as low as 2), likely due to the mucilaginous outer layer of their skin.

 The first record of an aquatic fungus living in the pitcher organ of a carnivorous plant came from a specimen of N. mirabilis growing along the Jardine River in Australia.
-The mycelial fungus was observerd as both free-living in the trap's fluid and attached to chitinous insect remains.
+The mycelial fungus was observed as both free-living in the trap's fluid and attached to chitinous insect remains.

 The pitchers of N. mirabilis have also been found to harbour a complex community of bacteria.
 These bacterial communities appear to be more diverse than those found in the pitcher fluid of N. ampullaria and sympatric N. gracilis in Peninsular Malaysia.
 In N. mirabilis their composition can also differ significantly according to pitcher type, something not seen in the other two species.